Weak-link to tunneling crossover in an atomic Josephson junction: Acknowledgments

-Our results provide direct insight into the actual microscopic configurations controlling transport and dissipation involved in the Josephson dynamics occurring in coherent networks.
-In particular, given the control we have demonstrated on the system, the latter can define a platform to study the dynamics of three-dimensional vortices and turbulence in a quantum fluid.
-Energy cascades, vortex reconnection, dissipation mechanisms, quantum-classical cross-over are some of the key questions of the field \cite{barenghi2023quantum} that can be addressed with enhanced control and flexibility of our system's physical conditions. {\it{Acknowledgments.}---} L. M. acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG) in the excellence cluster `Advanced Imaging of Matter’ - EXC 2056 - project ID 390715994 and by ERDF of the European Union and `Fonds of the Hamburg Ministry of Science, Research, Equalities and Districts (BWFGB)’.
+L. M. acknowledges funding by the Deutsche Forschungsgemeinschaft (DFG) in the excellence cluster `Advanced Imaging of Matter’ - EXC 2056 - project ID 390715994 and by ERDF of the European Union and `Fonds of the Hamburg Ministry of Science, Research, Equalities and Districts (BWFGB)’.
 H.O., E.B., and M.R. acknowledge financial support by the DFG within the SFB OSCAR (project number 277625399).

 {A\arabic{figure}} {A\arabic{equation}}